mindplay-dk/kissform/README.md

  * Form layout: there are too many possible variations, and it's just HTML, which is really easy to do in the first place - it's not worthwhile.

- * Language selection: again, too many scenarios - you could be checking browser headers, domain-names or a user-defined setting, that's your business; using dependency injection, you should have no trouble injecting the required set of language constants in a multi-language scenario.

  * A plugin architecture: you don't need one - just use everyday OO patterns to solve problems like a thrifty programmer.
 Extend the renderer and validator as needed for your business/project/module/scenario/model, etc.